vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-airgap-vsphere-deploy.md

 For a full list of configurable values and to know more about the fields present in the template file, please see [Create a Management Cluster Configuration File](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-config-reference.html)

 Create a file using the values provided in the template and save the file with .yaml extension.
-A sample yaml file used for management cluster deployment is provided in the Appendix (#supplemental-information) section for the reference.
+A sample yaml file used for management cluster deployment is provided in the [Appendix Section](#supplemental-information) for the reference.

 After you have created or updated the cluster configuration file, you can deploy a management cluster by running the `tanzu mc create --file CONFIG-FILE` command, where CONFIG-FILE is the name of the configuration file.